QuentinRa/blog.quentinra.dev/cybersecurity/discovery/nessus/index.md

 * Four, work on it
 </div><div>

-Everything below is coming from [this tutorial](https://scubarda.com/2015/11/16/launching-nessus-scans-inside-metasploit/), but metasploit unleashed has also [some tips](https://www.offensive-security.com/metasploit-unleashed/working-with-nessus/).
+Everything below is coming from [this tutorial](https://scubarda.com/2015/11/16/launching-nessus-scans-inside-metasploit/), but Metasploit unleashed has also [some tips](https://www.offensive-security.com/metasploit-unleashed/working-with-nessus/).

 ```bash
 msf6 > load nessus